arangodb/python-arango/docs/graph.rst

 ================

-An **edge definition** specifies which vertex and edge collections are used in a particular graph (see example below).
+An **edge definition** specifies which vertex and edge collections are used in a particular graph.

 .. _edge-collections:

 An **edge collection** consists of edge documents.
-Same as vertex collections it is uniquely identified by its name which must consist only of alphanumeric characters, hyphen and the underscore characters.
+It is uniquely identified by its name which must consist only of alphanumeric characters, hyphen and the underscore characters.
 Edge collections share their namespace with other types of collections.

 The documents in an edge collection are fully accessible from a standard collection.
-Managing documents through an edge collection, however, adds additional *guarantees*: all modifications are executed in transactions and edge documents are checked against the edge definitions on *insert*.
+Managing documents through an edge collection, however, adds additional safeguards: all modifications are executed in transactions and edge documents are checked against the edge definitions on insert.

-For more information on the HTTP REST API for edge definitions and collections refer to this `page <https://docs.arangodb.com/HTTP/Gharial/Edges.html>`__.

-**Example:**
+Here is an example showing how an edge definition can be created and used:

 .. code-block:: python